We often determine that STATIM autoclave steam leaks are due to a bent cassette tray or lid.

-This is what the hinges should look like:
+This is what the hinges of a new cassette look like:

 You can try to fix this yourself:

-[Note: The photos above show adjustment of an old tray with the open side face up]
+[Note: The photos above show adjustment of a used tray with the open side face up]

 Separate the top from the bottom of the cassette and set both sides on a level surface with the open sides face down.